networkandcode/networkandcode.github.io/_posts/python/2020-07-18-python-dictionaries.md

 3
 ```
 #### Access the values of keys
 The values of a sub key can also be accesses by calling the sub key appropriately.
+The get method may also be used alternatively to retrieve values.
 ```
 print(mydetails['address'])
 print(mydetails['address']['county'])
 print(mydetails['address']['postcode'])
+print(mydetails.get('address').get('door'))
+print(mydetails['address']['door'])
 ```

 output: